 WILLS AND TRUST

-To ensure your interests are protected, an estate planning attorney can explain the distinction between wills and trusts.
-Where a will requires a period of probate, a trust works goes into effect immediately after the testator’s death.
+To ensure your interests are protected, Marietta estate planning attorneys can explain the distinction between wills and trusts.
+Where a will requires a period of probate , a trust works goes into effect immediately after the testator’s death.

 Trust enables the “trustee” to oversee the testator’s estate upon death and lasts until the funds are gone or the trustee’s death.
 Although a handwritten will or one that used an online will template is often legally binding, a trust must be prepared by an attorney.
 The right Georgia estate planning lawyer can advise you of all of your options.
 If you want to set up a living trust to guarantee your estate plans are secure and adhered to, you need a skilled lawyer.